Dairy-Free Hot Cross Buns

 In a large bowl, mix together all the dry ingredients, except for the dried fruits, orange zest and salt.
-Make a well in the middle of the bowl and add the milk and egg.
+Make a well in the middle of the bowl and add the Almond Drink and egg.

 Mix together until it forms a rough dough, then add the butter one cube at a time while kneading the dough with your hands.
 Continue kneading for about 5 minutes, until you have a smooth dough.

 When the dough is ready, punch it down and divide it into 20 equal sized pieces (50g each).
 Roll each piece into a smooth ball.
 It is very important that you roll each piece until it is smooth, and there are minimal cracks on the surface of the balls.
-Tina recommends following this technique.
+You can follow this technique.